 The Grand Traverse Commons, formerly the Northern Michigan Asylum, is one of the largest historic preservation and adaptive reuse developments in the country.

-Popularly known as the cherry capital of the world, the Grand Traverse region is also becoming a major destination for wine connoisseurs.
-Dozens of wineries and vineyards dot the rolling hills of Old Mission and Leelanau peninsulas. (photo: Flickr:lola_audu)
+Known as the cherry capital of the world, the Grand Traverse region is also destination for wine connoisseurs.
+Dozens of wineries dot the rolling hills of Old Mission and Leelanau peninsulas. (photo: Flickr:lincolnblues)

 Traverse City's historic and recently renovated State Theatre was named one of the "ten greatest places to see a movie in splendor" by USA Today.